Mikarla Teague

 "Do you ask enough questions, or do you settle for what you know?"

-Mikarla Teague is an Australian born Artist, Activist and Creative Arts Therapist based in Brisbane, Australia.
+Mikarla Teague is an Australian born Multi-disciplinary Artist, Activist and Registered Creative Arts Therapist based in Meanjin (Brisbane), Australia.

 Mikarla believes as an artist it is our responsibility to challenge perspectives - art being the most powerful tool for storytelling, raising consciousness, creating awareness, building empathy, and in turn creating a world of equality and freedom.
 Equality and freedom are not luxuries to be lightly cast aside.